wardi/jsonsquared/README.md

 ]
 ```

-Vertical and horizontal lists may be mixed freely.
+Vertical and horizontal lists may be mixed in any order.
 This is another way
 to write the example above.

 name | rooms[,] | colors[ ]
 --- | --- | ---
 Tim | 19 | green
- | 14, 18, | blue
+ | 14, 18 | blue

 ### Empty lists